Tax Advice · Significant Private Transactions

 Why Quinn M&A

-The tax advice is stronger when it sits inside the same ecosystem as the transaction advice.
+Tax advice is stronger when it sits inside the same ecosystem as the transaction advice.

 In many transactions, tax advice is brought in from outside the deal team.
 That often creates delay, duplication and inconsistency between transaction strategy, valuation logic, legal execution and tax structuring.